fullstorydev/fullstory-browser-sdk/README.md

-# FullStory Browser SDK
+# Fullstory Browser SDK

 [![CircleCI](https://circleci.com/gh/fullstorydev/fullstory-browser-sdk.svg?style=svg)](https://circleci.com/gh/fullstorydev/fullstory-browser-sdk) [![npm (scoped)](https://img.shields.io/npm/v/@fullstory/browser)](https://www.npmjs.com/package/@fullstory/browser)

-FullStory's browser SDK lets you manage FullStory recording on your site as well as retrieve deep links to session replays and send your own custom events.
-More information about the FullStory API can be found at https://developer.fullstory.com.
+Fullstory's browser SDK lets you manage Fullstory data capture on your site as well as retrieve deep links to session replays and send your own custom events.
+More information about the Fullstory API can be found at https://developer.fullstory.com.

 > **NOTE:** this is the documentation for version 2.
 For version 1 documentation, please see [@fullstory/browser@1.7.1](https://www.npmjs.com/package/@fullstory/browser/v/1.7.1).